goessner/crocker/readme.md

 angular range <code>ψ_0</code>.

-As the four link lengths <code>a, b, c, d</code> sufficiently define a specific crank-rocker and <code>α</code> and <code>ψ_0</code> are added as important design parameters, there must be some relationship between those now *six* parameters.
-It can be shown that these relations hold:
+As the four link lengths <code>a, b, c, d</code> sufficiently define a specific crank-rocker and <code>α</code> and <code>ψ_0</code> are added as important design parameters, there must be two relations between those now *six* parameters.
+It can be shown that these relations are:

 ![Relations](img/relations.png)